-- 6.9 Initiatives that reduce anticipated harms to the community caused by the impacts of climate change, will be pursued. - 6.10 Initiatives that enhance the community's capacity to endure or respond during, and recover after, climatic events will be pursued. - 6.11 When planning infrastructure, the City will consider anticipated climate change impacts, as guided by professional best practices and any reasonably available modeling or forecasting.
+- 6.8 Initiatives that reduce anticipated harms to the community caused by the impacts of climate change will be pursued. - 6.9 Initiatives that enhance the community's capacity to endure, respond to, and recover climatic events will be pursued. - 6.10 When planning infrastructure, the City will address anticipated climate change impacts, as guided by professional best practices and any reasonably available modeling or forecasting.